Holy Alliance: Organisation

 The Alliance is usually associated with the later Quadruple and Quintuple Alliances, which included the United Kingdom and (from 1818) France with the aim of upholding the European peace settlement and balance of power in the Concert of Europe concluded at the Congress of Vienna.
 On 29 September 1818, Alexander, Emperor Francis I of Austria and King Frederick William III of Prussia met with the Duke of Wellington, Viscount Castlereagh and the Duc de Richelieu at the Congress of Aix-la-Chapelle to demand stern measures against university "demagogues", which would be realised in the Carlsbad Decrees of the following year.
 At the Congress of Troppau in 1820 and the succeeding Congress of Laibach in 1821, Metternich tried to align his allies in the suppression of the Carbonari revolt against King Ferdinand I of the Two Sicilies.
 The Quintuple Alliance met for the last time at the Congress of Verona in 1822 to advise against the Greek Revolution and to resolve upon the French invasion of Spain.

+The Münchengrätz Convention was an agreement concluded on September 19, 1833, between the Russian Empire (represented by Tsar Nicholas I and Count Nesselrode), the Austrian Empire (represented by Emperor Francis II and Clement Metternich) and the Kingdom of Prussia (represented by King Frederick William III and Friedrich Ancillon).
+The convention was the result of talks held at a conference that lasted from September 10 to 20, 1833, to maintain political stability and suppress revolutionary challenges during a period of ideological tension in Europe.
+It reinforced the conservative alliance strategies central to Metternich's foreign policy framework.

 The last meetings had revealed the rising antagonism between Britain and France, especially on Italian unification, the right to self-determination, and the Eastern Question.
 The Alliance is conventionally taken to have become defunct with Alexander's death in 1825.
 France ultimately went her separate way following the July Revolution of 1830, leaving the core of Austria, Prussia, and Russia as a Central-Eastern European block which once again congregated to suppress the Revolutions of 1848.
 The Austro-Russian alliance finally broke up in the Crimean War.
 Though Russia had helped to suppress the Hungarian Revolution of 1848, Austria did not take any action to support her ally, declared herself neutral, and even occupied the Danubian Principalities upon the Russian retreat in 1854.
 Thereafter, Austria remained isolated, which added to the loss of her leading role in the German states, culminating in her defeat during the Austro-Prussian War in 1866.